-(ii) Measures to Restrict Application and Participation Eligibility 1
+(ii) Measures to Restrict Application and Participation Eligibility\\1

-Restriction measures set out in the table below, depending on the levels of inappropriate usage, are taken against the application and participation eligibility of researchers^{2} (including researchers who conspired, referred to as ("researchers who conspired to inappropriate usage")) who exercised inappropriate usage of research expenses of this project or those whose involvement in inappropriate usage is not proven but who violated due care of a prudent manager.
+Restriction measures set out in the table below, depending on the levels of inappropriate usage, are taken against the application and participation eligibility of researchers \\ (including researchers who conspired, referred to as ("researchers who conspired to inappropriate usage")) who exercised inappropriate usage of research expenses of this program or those whose involvement in inappropriate usage is not proven but who violated due care of a prudent manager.
 Or, they are otherwise reprimanded.

-Furthermore, the outlines of pertinent inappropriate usage (names of researchers who exercised inappropriate usage, project names, affiliations, research issues, amounts of budget, fiscal year of research, contents of inappropriate usage, contents of measures taken, etc.) are provided to persons of other ministries and their independent corporations in charge of competitive funds, who may restrict application and participation of the researchers in other systems for competitive funds of the prefectures.
+Furthermore, the outlines of pertinent inappropriate usage (names of researchers who exercised inappropriate usage, project names, affiliations, research issues, amounts of budget, fiscal year of research, contents of inappropriate usage, contents of measures taken, etc.) are provided to persons in charge of the competitive research funds of other ministries, who may restrict application and participation of the researchers in their competitive research funding programs.

-1 "Application and participation" refer to the proposal, subscription, and application of a new project; participation in research as a new joint researcher; and participation in an ongoing

-R&D project as a Principal Investigator or a joint researcher.
+\\1 "Application and participation" refers to the proposal, subscription, and application of a new project; participation in R&D as a new Joint Researcher; and participation in an ongoing R&D project as a Principal Investigator or a Joint Researcher.

-※2 "Researchers who violate due care" refer to those whose involvement in inappropriate usage is not proven but who violated the duty of due care of prudent manager they should exercise.
+%2 "Researchers who violate due care" refers to those whose involvement in inappropriate usage is not proven but who violated the duty of due care of prudent manager they should exercise.

-Classification of person who committed or is involved in misconduct in use of research budget Extent of r maliciousness in misconduct Period of ineligibility for applying to com- petitive research fund, deemed to be reason- able3 A researcher who committed a misconduct or a researcher who was in conspiracy with a person who committed a misconduct 1 1 Use of a research budget to make a private profit 10 years 2 Other than 1 1Impact of the misconduct on the society is substantial and maliciousness of the misconduct is judged to be high 5 years 2Neither 1 or 3 2-4 years 3 The impact of the misconduct on the society is small and the maliciousness of the misconduct is judged to be low.
-1 year A researched who used a fabrication and other dishonest means to receive a competitive research fund or etc. and a researcher who was in conspiracy with the person who committed this misconduct 5 years A researcher who did not commit or was not involved in a misconduct, but used a research budget, inappropriately, failing to fulfill his/her duty of due care of prudent manager 2 1 to 2 years (in maximum) in accordance with the degree of failure of fulfilling his/her duty of due care of prudent manager
+Classification of person who committed or is involved in misconduct in use of research budget Extent of r maliciousness in misconduct Period of ineligibility for applying to competitive research fund, deemed to be reasonable3 A researcher who committed a misconduct or a researcher who was in conspiracy with a person who committed a misconduct 1 1 Use of a research budget to make a private profit 10 years 2 Other than 1 Impact of the misconduct on the society is substantial and maliciousness of the misconduct is judged to be high 5 years 2Neither 1 or 3 2-4 years 3 The impact of the misconduct on the society is small and the maliciousness of the misconduct is judged to be low.
+1 year A researcher who used a fabrication and other dishonest means to receive a competitive research fund or etc. and a researcher who was in conspiracy with the person who committed this misconduct 5 years A researcher who did not commit or was not involved in a misconduct, but used a research budget, inappropriately, failing to fulfill his/her duty of due care of prudent manager 2 1 to 2 years (in maximum) in accordance with the degree of failure of fulfilling his/her duty of due care of prudent manager